 Understanding and applying the principles of fluid dynamics and heat transfer to the many aspects involved in moving oil or gas through pipes, including drilling hydraulics, flow calculations, flow measurements and fluid machinery.

 Acceptance into the Statler College's bachelor's degree program in petroleum and natural gas engineering is highly competitive.
 Beginning with the summer 2014 semester, enrollment into the program will be based on an applicant's college-level GPA.

-There are a variety of opportunities to earn a degree at West Virginia University in an area impacted by the shale gas boom.
+There are a variety of opportunities to earn a degree at WVU in an area impacted by the shale gas boom.
 Click here to download more information.